artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

 ```
 4. Open a browser and connect to `http://localhost:8000/nexys-a7.html`

 5. On the browser, click on "connect to the board" and test the program.
-If you click on any of the 16 switches its state will invert as well as the state of the corresponding LED.
+If you click on any of the 16 switches its state will invert as well as the state of the corresponding LED (you can analyze the program by opening file *LedsSwitches/LedsSwitches.vh* in an editor).

 ___